tlack/cproto2atomnif/README.md

 - Supports only `int` (of various kinds), `float`/`double`, and `char*`/`uint8_t*` (as beam binaries).
 - Very crude regular expression-based parser; should switch to `pyclanguage`
 - Would be cool to have more config options, or any config options.
+- Needs docs; see test.py for some ideas about what it supports

 # motivation